Ninestiles, an Academy: Controversy

 In October 2018, Ninestiles Secondary School provoked concern after it announced that students would be banned from talking in designated "quiet" areas.
 News of the rule change was explained in a letter sent to parents.
 The letter explained that students would be required to remain silent while moving "to and from assembly, at lesson changeover and towards communal areas at break and lunch”.

+This policy of silence between classes was reversed in 2020.